wilsonwang371/metrics-gen/README.md

 - `metrics-gen` only supports `//+trace:...` comments.
 Other comment formats are not supported.
 - `metrics-gen` only supports top-level `//+trace:...` comments.
 It does not support comments defined within other functions.
 - `//+trace:define` cannot be used in a file that already contains a function named `init`.
-- `//+trace:define` can be used at most once in a project.